Related Links

 Figure 1.
 Notice the hallmark black and orange patches on this female tortoiseshell cat (Kurynny, 2006).

 Like many physical characteristics, feline fur color is determined by genetics.
 The genetics of cats' coat colors is complex, but there are three main genes (sequences of DNA) that determine fur color: the browning gene, the piebald gene, and the orange gene.
 Each gene has several alleles.
 Alleles are different versions of the same gene, which result in different physical outcomes, called phenotypes.
 Most of the time an animal inherits two copies of the gene, one from each parent.
 Since these can be different alleles, the combination of alleles is called the genotype.
 For example, the browning gene in cats has three alleles: B, b, and bl.
 If a cat inherits the B allele from its mother and the b allele from its father then its genotype (allele combination) is Bb.
 This particular combination results in a phenotype (physical result) of black fur.
 Depending on the genotype a cat inherits, he or she will have a black, brown, or light brown (sometimes called cinnamon) coat of fur.
-The table below shows the three fur color genes, the possible genotypes for each gene, and the resulting phenotype.
+The table shows the three fur color genes, the possible genotypes for each gene, and the resulting phenotype.

 Fur Color Genes Alleles, Grouped into Genotypes Phenotype